adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% endhighlight %}

-After each of the steps we get an unfinished pizza,and only following all the steps we get a finished pizza.
+After each of the steps we get an unfinished pizza, and only following all the steps we get a finished pizza.
 We model these intermediary results with another ADT

 {% highlight scala %}